Our use of cookies

 Parents may request that their child be admitted to Reception Class on a part time basis, or that their child be admitted to the Academy later in the same academic year until the child reaches compulsory school age (i.e. beginning of the term after the child’s fifth birthday).
 The effect is that the place will be held for the child in Reception and is not available to be offered to any other child within the same academic year in which it has been offered.

-Admission outside of the Normal Age Group
+Admission outside the Normal Age Group

-Parents may seek to apply for their child’s admission to the Academy outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
-In addition, the parents of summer born children may choose not
+Parents may seek to apply for their child’s admission to the Academy outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside their normal age group to Reception rather than Year 1.

-These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
 A decision as to whether this is an appropriate course of action will be made by the Governing Body who will take into account the circumstances of the case and views of the headteacher.
 Parents do not have the right to insist that their child is admitted to a particular year group

 Admission Procedure